kodandaram-kodakanti/drools/DroolsSession_Stateless/README.md

 7. Commented kSession.fireAllRules() & kSession.insert(Object) methods since we're using StatelessKieSession object and replaced with kSession.execute(Object).

+Note: If you see the output of DemoTest.java, there you can see the accumulate value as '1' even if PaymentCounter object is inserted
+'3' times into KieSession object and since it is stateless session then the previous count is not being maintained in the in the KieSession.

 Below are the dependencies that we need to add in pom.xml:
 <dependency>